alexjoverm/blog/source/_posts/How-I-made-a-Progressive-Web-App-out-of-my-Blog.md

 <meta name="msapplication-TileColor" content="#000000"/>
 ```

-As you could see, some platforms have their own meta tags.
+As you can see, some platforms have their own meta tags.

 ## 3. Create a Pre-cache Service Worker

 Creating a [Service Worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) could be a very tedious job, they're very versatile and allow to do a lot of things.

 For most cases, we wanna use them to cache all the static files, so our app can work offline.
-There are different strategies to do this, they all are explained very well in the Offline Cookbook, written by [Jake Archibald](https://twitter.com/jaffathecake) at Google.
+There are different strategies to do this, they all are explained very well in the [Offline Cookbook](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/), written by [Jake Archibald](https://twitter.com/jaffathecake) at Google.
+Another resource worth checking is [serviceworke.rs](https://serviceworke.rs/).

 Still, it's quite some work to create and maintain a Service Worker for this purpose and every project.
-That's where [sw-precache](https://github.com/GoogleChrome/sw-precache) comes in handy, a tool that automatically creates a pre-cache Service Worker for the static assets given using the [cache-first](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network) strategy.
+That's where [sw-precache](https://github.com/GoogleChrome/sw-precache) comes in handy, a tool that automatically creates a pre-cache Service Worker for a set of static assets using the [cache-first](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network) strategy.

 If you're using Webpack in your project, you're lucky to have a [sw-precache plugin](https://github.com/goldhand/sw-precache-webpack-plugin) that you can plug in your conf to create a Service Worker for your bundled assets automatically.